 Whenever a business changes location, ownership, business name, or type of ownership (for example, changing from sole proprietorship to a corporation), you must re-submit a business license application reflecting the change.
 Licenses are only valid for the person(s), partnership or corporation, location, or business name for which it is applied for and issued.
 A change in ownership, including dropping or adding a partner, will be treated as a new business, which will likely require the payment of fees.
 Please contact the Finance Department, Business Licensing Division at 209-385-6843, for fee rate information.

 Please contact the Finance Department at (209)385-6843 for details on business license fees.
 There are many variables that may or may not apply to your specific business activities and/or location.

-The City of Merced's population as of January 1, 2009 was 80,608.
+The City of Merced's population as of January 1, 2016 was 83,962.
 Estimates are provided each year from the Department of Finance and are generally available in April or May.
-Information about the City's historic population can be downloaded in the document below.
+Information about the City's historic population can be downloaded from the Planning Division webpage.
 If you have any questions, please feel free to call the Merced Planning Division at 209-385-6858.

 Firearms sales (MMC Chapter 5.12)

 Storage of explosives